Shiori1203/hello-world/README.md

 Worked on my portfolio.
 Wrote some codes to make a navbar with bootstrap from scratch. (maybe I won't need to write from scratch if I get used to it but for now, just to make sure I understand how it works!)
 It worked.
 Took me an hour to understand every codes in it though.
 Updated my progress with GIF :)

+Day 26: 21/12/2017

+Today's Progress:
+Added some HTML and CSS code to arrange my navbar: Fontawesome icons and another tab for a link to twitter.
+Now when I click the tab, it automatically opens a new one and shows my twitter profile page.